Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems

 {\bf{Conclusion and outlook} ~~~} In this work, we identify hexagonal topological Kondo semimetals and theoretically realize chiral Weyl-Kondo semimetals.
 We formulate our theory in terms of periodic Anderson models, which contain a hybridization between the localized $f$ electron moments and itinerant $spd$ electrons together with the Coulomb repulsion for the $f$ electrons.
 Solving for the heavy fermion state, we identify nodes of chiral Weyl semimetal types in the Kondo-driven low-energy excitations.
-The findings set the stage for our development of a new materials search procedure that overcomes the typical limitations for strongly correlated settings; while currently labor-intensive, the procedure is apt for further empowerment by artificial-intelligence methods.
-Already, with our theoretical results providing the basis, we have applied the procedure to identify a candidate chiral Weyl-Kondo semimetal CePt$_2$B as well as its achiral counterparts Ce$_2$NiGe$_3$ and Ce$_6$Co$_{2-\delta}$Si$_3$.
+Moreover, we develop the first materials search procedure of any kind that overcomes the limitations for strongly correlated settings.
+This procedure adds to the usual materials database search the step of searching through experimental signatures of desired properties; while currently labor-intensive, the procedure is apt for further empowerment by artificial-intelligence methods.
+Where the existing experimental literature is uncertain, we have carried out new materials synthesis and experimental measurements to resolve the ambiguity.
+Already, guided by our theoretical results, we have applied the procedure to identify a candidate chiral Weyl-Kondo semimetal CePt$_2$B as well as its achiral counterparts Ce$_2$NiGe$_3$ and Ce$_6$Co$_{2-\delta}$Si$_3$.
 The chiral Weyl Kondo semimetals advanced here serve as a platform for novel electronic transport properties, including the spontaneous Hall response and CPGE.
 Furthermore, the hexagonal crystals contain magnetic correlations that are geometrically frustrated, where in the ground state the magnetic moments of the localized electrons could have extremely enhanced quantum fluctuations.
 Thus, our work raises the prospect to realize novel Kondo-driven topological metals in the setting of exotic quantum magnetism, thereby opening a new frontier in quantum materials research.